Finny, County Mayo

-Finny (or Finney) is a small village and townland in County Mayo, Ireland.
-The village is situated in the civil parish of Ross, in the Barony of Ross.
+Finny or Finney is a small village and townland in County Mayo in the west of Ireland.
+The village is situated in the civil parish of Ross, in the historical barony of Ross.
 Finny is located on the R300 regional road.
-The nearby Finny River, rising from the south-east of Loch Na Fooey drains eastward into the southwest part of Lough Mask.
+The nearby Finny River, rising from the south-east of Loch Na Fooey, drains eastward into the southwest part of Lough Mask.
 Finny is approximately 10 km to the west of Clonbur, County Galway, 11 km to the east of Leenaun, County Galway and 17 km south west of Toormakeady, County Mayo.

 Culture

 Finny is an Irish-speaking district within the Gaeltacht of south Mayo and is also located within the cultural district of Joyce Country.